This House Gecko Care Sheet is for beginners, intermediates, and Pros.

 READ MORE: What are Chameleons?

 With all said and done I think they do make a good reptile for kids.

 Adult house geckos can reach three to five inches.

-	If taken care properly, house geckos can live 5 – 10 years.
+If taken care of properly, house geckos can live 5 – 10 years.

 House geckos are a yellow-tan color with white granular blotches.
-They tend to look more pale at night.
+They tend to look paler at night.